reTHINK-project/dev-hyperty/docs/user-status/readme.md

 # User-Status hyperty

-## 1. Location hyperty functionality description.
+## 1. User-Status hyperty functionality description.

 The UserStatus is an hyperty that allows send its status to a list of users (contacts) and subscribe the the status from other users.
 UserStatus hyperty defines a "connected" and "disconnected" status but the application can define other status if needed.